fuzzylabs/chess-agent/DEVELOPMENT.md

 ## Developer environment setup

-To work on the agent_uno as a developer, you'll need to configure your local development environment.
+To work on the chess_agent as a developer, you'll need to configure your local development environment.
 You can do this by simply running:
 ```bash
 make project-setup
 ```